 How to Use This Grip?

-A wide grip bench press is typically considered a width that is 1.5-2x the width of your shoulders.
-When combined with properly set shoulder blades, this is an excellent combination for a strong bench press.
+A wide-grip bench press is typically considered a width that is 1.5-2x the width of your shoulders.
+This is an excellent combination for a strong bench press when combined with properly set shoulder blades.

 When Should You Use This Grip?